Oswego, New York: Culture and recreation

 Boating, fishing, and hiking are also activities that are enjoyed by residents and visitors.
 Oswego also has three ice-skating rinks, a large public pool located on the Fort Ontario grounds, bowling, and the historic Oswego Theater.

-Every year the city hosts the Oswego Harborfest, a four-day festival of music, culture and food, centered around the Oswego Harbor, culminating in a fireworks display on the Saturday evening of the festival.
-The event is sponsored by local businesses, and the entertainment is admission-free.
-The festival continues to draw approximately 150,000 to 300,000 attendees every year.
+Oswego is home to Oswego Harborfest, an annual admission-free admission festival that draws approximately 150,000 visitors over four days.
+The festival officially traces its roots back to 1987, when Oswego City Historian Rosemary Nesbitt organized a small, historically-themed waterfront gathering called "Oswegofest" to celebrate the city's maritime history.
+In 1988, the event expanded and was renamed Oswego Harborfest under the direction of a newly formed non-profit board, growing to include major musical entertainment and a massive fireworks display.

 In 2007, SUNY Oswego Lakers men's hockey team won the NCAA Division III Ice Hockey Championship.
 Garren Reisweber's goal 12:55 into overtime gave Oswego State a 4–3 win over Middlebury on March 18, 2007.
 The Lakers captured the school's first ever national championship in a team sport.
 The 2006–07 season marked the first season Oswego played in the newly built, state-of-the-art Marano Campus Center, located on Lake Ontario.
 The Campus Center replaced Romney Field House Ice Rink which opened in 1962, and is believed to be the first ice rink built within the State University of New York system.
 The old ice rink was transformed into a multi-use indoor facility for track, lacrosse and other intramural sports.

 From 2005 to 2006 the Oswego Admirals of the Ontario Junior Hockey League played in the old ice rink.